fatemeh986/Object-Detection-Pine-trees/README.md

 Notably, the **model.py** and **utils.py** files have been updated from the Matterport/Mask_RCNN version to ensure compatibility with newer versions of libraries like TensorFlow and Keras.

 ## Results
-You can see the results of this project for Pine tree in train folder.
+You can see the results of this project for Pine Tree in the result folder.

 ## Changes Made in This Project
 ### Key Modifications: